vault-development/react-native-svg-uri/README.md

 - [ANDROID] There is a problem with static SVG file on Android, Works OK in debug mode but fails to load the file in release mode.
-  At the momment the only workarround is to pass the svg content in the svgXmlData prop.
+  At the moment the only workaround is to pass the svg content in the svgXmlData prop.

 ## <a name="Usage">Usage</a>